OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes.
-We may use information like the preferences you have expressed and interests you have demonstrated on our websites, in our stores, and through use of our products and services, to provide you with marketing information and advertisements for AT&T products and services.
+We may use information like the preferences you have expressed and interests you have demonstrated on our websites, in our stores and through use of our products and services, to provide you with marketing information and advertisements for AT&T products and services.
 Those ads may be delivered on our websites and mobile applications.
 This is called "first party" advertising.
 It is part of our service relationship and you are not able to opt-out from this type of advertising.

     ' + '